Stability and chaos in dynamical last passage percolation

 \subsection{The time-scale of the onset of chaos explained via dynamical Bernoulli LPP}

-Theorem~\ref{t.main} indicates that, when Brownian last passage percolation is perturbed (and maintained at equilibrium) by Ornstein-Uhlenbeck dynamics, the {\em transition from stability to chaos} for the geodesic from $(0,0)$ to $(n,n)$, in which scaled overlap $n^{-1} \mc{O}_n(t)$ changes from a unit to a vanishing order, occurs as time $t$ increases through the order $n^{-1/3}$.
-Such times may thus naturally be written $t = n^{-1/3}\tau$, so that the parameter $\tau$ denotes time in units suitable for scaling under the dynamics.
-Theorem~\ref{t.main}(1) addresses short time, of the form $\tau \ll 1$, or more precisely $\tau \leq \exp \big\{ - h (\log \log n)^{68} \big\}$; and Theorem~\ref{t.main}(2), long time, of the form $\tau > 1$.

-We want to explain why this transition may be expected to reside on the time-scale of $n^{-1/3}$.
-In order to do so, we will introduce a discrete model of dynamical LPP.
-We hope that the model's discrete structure will aid this heuristic presentation---the Boolean form of the model's environment will also offer a useful bridge into tools of harmonic analysis, tools which are crucial to our study and to the proof of Theorem~\ref{t.main}.

-The discrete model may be called dynamical Bernoulli LPP.
-At time zero, independent assignations of zero or one are made to each vertex in $\Z^2$.
-The value of one is assigned to a vertex with a given probability $p \in (0,1)$; it matters little for our presentation what the value of $p$ is, and we choose $p =1/2$.
-For each $n \in \N$, consider the space of nearest-neighbour {\em upright} paths that begin at $(0,0)$, travel to the right or upwards at each step, and end at $(n,n)$.
-Each of these paths has time-zero energy equal to the number of values equal to one indexed by vertices visited along the path.
+In Bernoulli LPP, independent Bernoulli$(1/2)$ variables are assigned to the elements of $\Z^2$.
+For each $n \in \N$, nearest-neighbour {\em upright} paths that begin at $(0,0)$, travel to the right or upwards at each step, and end at $(n,n)$ accrue energy equal to the number of one values encountered along the path.